rnagumo/Resume/README.md

 ## Machine Learning Engineer

-04/2017 - now, Japanese industrial company
+04/2017 - now

+I'm in the R&D team in the Japanese industrial company.

-### Acoustic and linguistic analysis for the prediction of Alzheimer's disease.
+### Prediction of Alzheimer's disease.

-Our team aims to develop the machine learning systems to predict Alzheimer's disease from elderly person's voice.
-I'm in charge of machine learning engineering of vocal signal processing and natural language processings.
+Our team aims to develop the machine learning systems to predict Alzheimer's disease from elderly person's voice or human activity data.

-Acoustic signal processing includes the vocal utterance prediction, calculation of MFCC, and feature engineering.
-In the field of natural language processing, I'm engaged in feature engineering including Bag-of-Words of n-gram, Tf-idf, perplexity, word2vec, and Attention mechanism.
-I also submited the report including document classification using NMF.
+* Acoustic signal processing including the vocal utterance prediction, calculation of MFCC, and feature engineering.
+* Natural language processing including feature engineering including Bag-of-Words of n-gram, Tf-idf, perplexity, word2vec.
+* Reporing document classification using NMF.
+* Time-series analysis for the classification of eldery people.

 ### Time-series analysis in the industrial field.

-I'm in the R&D team which provides the time-series analysis to the industrial field.
-I created the time-series prediction model with LightGBM and Python package running in the server.
+Data alanysis for the productions.

+* Time-series analysis for electrical demand predciton by LightGBM.
+* Mathematical modeling for predicting battery deterioration by SciPy.
-I coded automatically trained ML system in the server.
-In this work, I experienced Azure Functions app.
+* Automatical training ML system running in Azure Functions.

 # 2. Education